 The property owner would be responsible for the full payment of taxes, after which the City would provide the grant.
-For that period beyond nine years, the owner would be required to pay the full amount of the taxes with no grant provisions.
+For that period beyond nine or 14 years, as the case may be, the owner would be required to pay the full amount of the taxes with no grant provisions.

-iii) A property owner may register their intent to participate in the grant program by filing an application at the time of Building Permit application.
+iii) A property owner may register their intent to participate in the grant program by filing an application at the time of building permit application.
 The amount of municipal taxes paid would be determined, and upon completion of the works, the municipal taxes to be paid as a result of the reassessment by the Municipal Property Assessment Corporation (MPAC) would be calculated.
 The difference between the municipal taxes prior to the works being undertaken and the municipal taxes after the completion of the works would be the portion eligible for a grant under this program.
-The grant will be provided on a declining rate basis for a 9 year period with a grant generally equate to 100% of the incremented taxes for the redeveloped property in a year.
-(Year 1 is defined as the first full calendar year in which taxes are paid after the project has been completed and reassessed.)
-By using the Building Permit as the "trigger" for establishing participation in the program, the approximate value of the rehabilitation work to be undertaken can also be determined.
+The grant will be provided on a declining rate basis for a nine or 14 year period with a grant generally equal to 100% of the incremented taxes for the redeveloped property in a year.
+Year 1 is defined as the first full calendar year in which taxes are paid after the project has been completed and reassessed.
+By using the building permit as the "trigger" for establishing participation in the program, the approximate value of the rehabilitation work to be undertaken can also be determined.
 As indicated above, the total value of the grant will not exceed the value of the work done.
-At the Building Permit stage, the construction value of the project is known, since this is what establishes the cost of the permit.
+At the building permit stage, the construction value of the project is known, since this is what establishes the cost of the permit.
 In some cases, an audit may be required to confirm the construction value.